 Demonic Arm, Necronomicon, Staff of Ages, attack speed, cooldown reduction, magic penetration...
 So many names.
 So many stats.
 So many effects.
-By the time he figured out what an item does, he nearly forgot everything about the previous item.
+By the time he figured out one item, he nearly forgot everything about the previous one.

 “Yo, Yuel!”
 Jim called out.
 “The game’s starting!
 Get over here!”

 “Coming...”
 Yuel sighed.
-He barely went through four items and didn’t even understand how to compare between them.
+He barely went through four items and didn’t even understand how to compare them.
 Did he need more magic power or more cooldown reduction early on?
 How was he supposed to know!?
-Ugh!
+Ugh...

-In the end, he found the option to filter items by “recommended” and picked the first item from the list: Demonic Arm.
+In the end, he found the option to filter items by “recommended” and picked the first item on that list: Demonic Arm.
 It provided 20 magical power and 10% attack speed.
 Was that good?
 Heck if he knew!

-He had 200 gold left, but there was no time to find something to spend them on.
-The countdown hit zero and a message appeared at the top of the screen.
+He had 200 gold left after buying Demonic Arm, but there was no time to find anything else spend them on.
+The countdown hit zero and a message appeared at the top of the screen:

 『Minions have spawned!』